bsly86/babsynth/README.md

 # progress markers
 - synthesis and playback - ✅
+  - generates wavetables @ boot. plan on having them pre-generated instead of doing so on each boot
 - playback control - ✅
   - uses GPIO pins and sees whether they are pulled LOW or not (i don't want to buy buttons right now). play / pause / stop
 - cassette system - ❌